stolenpromises/isp_itsonyou/README.md

 Assist with software development.
 This project analyzes network performance issues using traceroute logs.
 The primary goals are to identify periods of high latency, determine the source of slowdowns, and visualize the data.
 You should write code to execute in your environment with my logs as test inputs.
 Later I will execute locally on my Debian KDE system.
 As it sits now, I am executing via Windows 11 and VS Code.
 We don't want to do too many steps in a single turn.
 Let's keep it simple.

-Begin by extracting the contents of the zip file and reading in the README.md file to understand the project.
+Begin by extracting the contents of the zip file and reading in the entirety of README.md file to understand the project.
 Development is now being conducted alongside your environment in VS Studio Code on a Windows 11 system.

 Do not suggest executing code locally, due to errors in your environment.